reframejs/reframe/docs/overview.template.md

 We believe it doesn't have to be that way.

-Reframe greatly cares about flexiblity and is (to our knowledge) the most flexible framework out there.
+Reframe greatly cares about flexiblity and is (to our knowledge) the most flexible web framework out there.
 We would even argue that Reframe is more flexible than gluying do-one-do-it-well libraries yourself.

 Reframe's flexibility is based on three pillars: